 Aka MSI Code or Pulse Width Modulated Barcode, the MSI Plessy barcode was designed in the 1970s by the Plessy Company in England and has been used primarily in libraries and retail applications.
 Bizfonts sells a font for this.
 [Google] [More] ⦿

 A 1.1MB file with about 100 truetype fonts.
 Mostly shareware fonts from Larabie and others, but also some rarer stuff, like a Code39 barcode series by Hardsoft Solutions in Australia, and an OCR-B pixel font.
 [Google] [More] ⦿

-He is working on Klartext 128, a barcode font with 46 weights, the display face Kreiss and FF DIN Italic (with Albert-Jan Pool).
+He was at some point working on Klartext 128, a barcode font with 46 weights, the display typeface Kreiss and FF DIN Italic (with Albert-Jan Pool).